 iii 'Unconscious' bias training

 Significantly, employment courts in the United Kingdom have long accepted that discrimination can be a result of subconscious and unintentional bias.
 For instance, the Equality and Human Rights Commission has written, as part of non-binding guidance, that: 'Employers may have prejudices that they do not even admit to themselves or may act out of good intentions – or simply be unaware that they are treating the worker differently because of a protected characteristic.'
-As plaintiffs' bars around the world will likely proffer this variety of 'evidence' to prove indirect discrimination, companies are increasingly taking a closer look at how to eliminate less overt bias in the workplace.
+In the United States, there have been cases in which plaintiffs' employment attorneys provided information and analysis about unconscious bias in jury instructions prior to releasing the jury for deliberation.
+As plaintiffs' bars around the world are likely to proffer this variety of 'evidence' to prove indirect discrimination, companies are increasingly taking a closer look at how to eliminate less overt bias in the workplace.
 For example, employers can encourage employees to make thoughtful, deliberate decisions in the workplace, and can use objective frameworks, such as checklists at key decision points, to encourage less biased outcomes.
 While hiring and promoting employees, employers can agree beforehand to basic merit criteria, militating against any biased tendencies that may influence decision-making.
 Employers can also conduct regular audits of key decisions, including hiring and promotion, to ascertain whether any patterns exist that could evidence unconscious bias in any particular parts of the business, and to ensure that diverse groups of people are represented on the panel of reviewers.
-Companies should, however, weigh the potential downside should a record be created that may prove damaging in the event of litigation.
+However, companies should weigh the potential downside should a record be created that may prove damaging in the event of litigation.

-1 Erika C Collins is a partner at Proskauer Rose LLP.
-The author extends special thanks to Michelle Gyves, Peter Wilson and Mindy Yang for their contributions to this chapter.
+1 Erika C Collins is a shareholder at Epstein Becker & Green, PC.
+The author extends special thanks to Ryan Hutzler and Anastasia Regne for their contributions to this chapter.